 Heather continues to be a bit of a jack-of-all-trades (she is, after all, a perennial multipotentialite): rediscovering and dot-connecting her artistic practice on the one hand, and designing and editing digital content for both Working Together and Greaterthan on the other.
 And on the edges of all that, Heather also manages to find time to nerd out with Stefan on the theory and practice of group process, sociology, complexity science, media and communications, economics, etc. With some fellow participants from our microsociology monthly meetup, we’ve particularly enjoyed the work of Cynthia Kurtz, first doing a deep dive into her book Confluence, and now Stefan is taking her practicum on Participatory Narrative Inquiry.

-Working Together, formerly a consulting service, is now a workshop where we focus our energy on packaging all the research and practise that we’ve been doing for the past 20+ years into practicable resources for our fellow participatory leaders out there.
-Applied microsociology, complexity theory, group process, emergence, the overarching mystery of things… you know, all that. 😉 In a nutshell: Working Together Consulting is dead, long live Working Together.
+Working Together (formerly a podcast, then a consulting outfit), is now primarily a workshop and studio space, where we focus our energy on packaging all the research and practise that we’ve been doing for the past 20+ years into resources for our fellow participatory leaders out there.
+Applied microsociology, complexity theory, group process, emergence, the overarching mystery of things… you know, all that. 😉